 The private healthcare sector is outstanding in Istanbul.
 It is also cheaper than in many European countries and definitely much cheaper than in the USA.
 You will find the cost of private healthcare insurance in Turkey quite affordable.

-As to the state-funded healthcare system, it’s not as impressive as the private sector.
+The state-funded healthcare system is not as impressive as the private sector.
 However, it’s been invested in and improved to a reasonable level.
 It’s worth knowing that after a year of living in Turkey, you can choose to join the public healthcare system if you wish to.

 The cons of living in Istanbul